mBr001/assets/README.md

 # WorkFrame Assets
-Graphics, images and other resources for WorkFrame
+Graphics, fonts, images and other resources for WorkFrame